AI for Art Auctioneers in New York: Valuing the

 Conclusion

 The art market protects its secrets, but AI provides the data to make confident decisions.
-For the New York auctioneer, AI is the smart chatbot that turns a "hunch" into a sale.
+For the New York auctioneer, AI is the WhatsApp Payments that turns a "hunch" into a sale.

 Master the art of the deal with AI - Sign up at AnswerForMe.io